immutant/immutant.org/tutorials/overlay.md

 using the [Leiningen] Immutant plugin, the [TorqueBox] command or even the standard JBoss commands.
 It will start up all the apps you've deployed to it, regardless of their language.

-If you have any trouble at all, please drop by #torquebox or #immutant on freenode, and we'll get you going.

 [TorqueBox]: http://torquebox.org/
 [Overlay]: http://github.com/immutant/overlay